-COMM6800 - Final Research Project Paper
+MC680 - Final Research Project/Paper

-The goal of the final project to demonstrate students' understanding of the application of theory, research methods and other skills acquired in the classroom.
+The goal of the final project which is referred to as a Research Project/Research Paper is to demonstrate students' understanding of the application of theory, research methods and other skills acquired in the classroom.
 The project will be a challenging piece of work that integrates concepts and skills.
 Successful completion of coursework and approval of project proposal is required before proceeding with the project or research.

-The Caribbean Institute of Media and Communication (CARIMAC) The University of the West Indies, Mona 3 Sherlock Drive, Kingston 7, Jamaica, West Indies.
-Programme Coordinator: Dr. Livingston White
+The Caribbean Institute of Media and Communication (CARIMAC)

+The University of the West Indies, Mona

+3 Sherlock Drive, Kingston 7,

+Jamaica, West Indies.

+Programme Coordinator: Dr. Anthea Henderson